masteringmodernpayments/book/subscriptions.md

 * [Stripe::Rails][stripe-rails] has much better webhook support but doesn't help you as much with pricing tables or views
 * [stripe_event][] handles *just* Stripe's webhooks, but it does a fairly good job of it.

+You should definitely check these options out.
+In this chapter we're going to go over a from-scratch integration to give you a feel for how everything comes together and should help you evaluate third party gems better.

 ## Basic Subscription Integration

 We're going to add newsletter subscriptions to our sales site.
 Every month paid-up members will receive the next newsletter to their email address.
 This is a simple illustration but generalizes well to other types of subscription services.